 To invoke the main function, the users (external entities) will provide inputs.
 Its external entities were the admin, patient, and employee (doctors & nurses).

-The flow of data then starts as soon as the input were present.
+The flow of data then starts as soon as the input is present.
 The following diagrams will expound on the idea of the hospital system’s context diagram.

 1st Level DFD for Hospital Management System